rjriel/osasc-kb-backend/README.md

 ## End points

 ### Users
-Creates new login session
+- POST - /auth/login: Creates new login session

-POST - /auth/login

-Logout of sessions
+- POST - /auth/logout: Logout of sessions

-POST - /auth/logout

-Get knowledge item
+- GET - /knowledge: Get knowledge item

-GET - /knowledge

-Returns all (un)approved knowledge items for user
+- GET - /knowledge/user: Returns all (un)approved knowledge items for user

-GET - /knowledge/user

-Create new knowledge item
+- POST - /knowledge: Create new knowledge item

-POST - /knowledge

-Get knowledge item based on id
+- GET - /knowledge/:id :Get knowledge item based on id

-GET - /knowledge/:id

-Put new variable into knowledge item based on id
+- PUT - /knowledge/:id :Put new variable into knowledge item based on id

-PUT - /knowledge/:id

-Delete knowledge item based on id
+- DELETE - /knowledge/:id :Delete knowledge item based on id

-DELETE - /knowledge/:id

 ### Admin
-Shows aspects of a user
+- GET - /user: Shows aspects of a user

-GET - /user

-Creates new user
+- POST - /user: Creates new user

-POST - /user

-Gets user based on id
+- GET - /user/:id :Gets user based on id

-GET - /user/:id

-Puts new variable into user based on id
+- PUT - /user/:id :Puts new variable into user based on id

-PUT - /user/:id

-Deletes user based on id
+- DELETE - /user/:id :Deletes user based on id

-DELETE - /user/:id

-Create a new picklist - see routes/picklist.js
+- POST - /picklist/:id :Create a new picklist - see routes/picklist.js
-POST - /picklist/:id

-Delete an entire picklist based on its id - see routes/picklistItems.js DELETE - /picklistitem/:id
+- DELETE - /picklistitem/:id :Delete an entire picklist based on its id - see routes/picklistItems.js

 ### Other
-Returns a picklist based on its id - see routes/picklist.js GET - /picklist/:id
+- GET - /picklist/:id :Returns a picklist based on its id - see routes/picklist.js